What Is a Tradeline and How Does It Impact My Credit Score?

 Table of Contents

-What is a tradeline?
+What is a tradeline on a credit report?

-A tradeline is a record of activity for any one of your credit accounts.
+A tradeline on your credit report is a record of activity for any one of your credit accounts.
 Tradelines show up on your credit report as a line that records the trade between you and your creditor.
 This credit activity gets compiled into your credit report by the major credit reporting agencies.
 A tradeline is meant to both identify the credit activity or debt and include information about the account.[1]

 What are tradelines